-How To Deal With Disappointment At Work?
-5 Effective WaysIt can be really tough to handle disappointment at work.
+Handling Disappointment at Work: 5 Proven Hacks for ManagersIt can be really tough to handle disappointment at work.
 After all, you put a lot of hard work into your job, and it can feel like things are going downhill fast when things don’t go as planned.
 But disappointment is a normal part of life, and there are plenty of ways to deal with it smartly.
 In this blog post, we’ll outline the different ways you can deal with disappointment, as well as tips on how to handle feelings of disappointment in a healthy way.
 So whether you’re feeling deflated after a disappointing meeting or just need some tips to bounce back from a challenging situation, read on for some helpful advice!

-What is disappointment?Disappointment at work is a common feeling that can be frustrating, negative, and even hazardous.
+What is disappointment at work?Disappointment at work is a common feeling that can be frustrating, negative, and even hazardous.
 It can significantly impact our mental health, emotional state, and even physical health.
 The feeling of disappointment typically takes over when we do not get something we had anticipated for long.
 The absence of expected actions makes us disappointed.
 For instance, we might get disappointed when a long-awaited project does not get the requisite approvals.
 Disappointments at work can be related to personal goals and teams.
 You might face a personal setback when you do not get a bonus.
 A manager may be disappointed when a new hire with great potential does not perform well.
 Otherwise, teams may have to handle disappointment together when their ideas fail.
 Some of these disappointments will be easy enough to handle, while others can significantly affect your mental and physical health.
 This is why you need to learn to manage disappointments at work.
 We will begin by understanding why it happens.
+Read more: The top 6 qualities of Emotional Intelligence as a leader

 - An employee fails to meet a deadline on a critical project despite having been given clear instructions and support, causing the manager to miss an important client meeting.